Jeffrey's Murderer- I'm a killer. Am I a lesbian too?

 That was the end of the conversation that first day.
 She immediately dug out her ear buds and cranked something obnoxiously loud.
 She returned her attention to whatever was on her iPad, and didn't look at me again until I stood to leave.

 I studied her out of the corner of my eye while I scrolled through the handouts from the morning classes on my own tablet.
-April's shoulder-length, red hair was absolutely striking, overpowering the rest of her features.
+Emily's shoulder-length, red hair was absolutely striking, overpowering the rest of her features.
 Her pale, lightly-freckled skin practically disappeared behind the dark frames of her glasses.